syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 # Selection in TreeMap control

 The Treemap control enables users to select specific groups or items for distinction, with the tooltip feature providing additional information during interaction.
-However, when the `SelectionMode` is set to `None,` interaction with treemap items are disabled.
+However, when the `SelectionMode` is set to `None,` interaction with treemap items is disabled.

 ## Selection mode

 The selection mode in the TreeMap control determines the interactivity level, enabling users to choose specific items.
-The default value of `SelectionMode` is `Single`.
+The default value of `SelectionMode` is `Single.`

 ### Single selection